Ka Malanai at Kailua

 No analysis available

-I looked for hotel pool references such as Hilton pool, hotel rental program, managed-by-hotel wording, or resort-style mandatory rental structures, and found nothing.
-Since there is no evidence that STR is allowed, hotel-pool participation must also be false.
+I searched for hotel pool or hotel-managed rental program references and found none.
+Since there is also no evidence that short-term rentals are allowed, this must be false.

 No analysis available